WCY-dt/EasyTransfer/README.md

 ## Notes

-- Large file transfer is still under testing, please report if you encounter any problems.
 - Signaling and data may be leaked, please do not transfer private files.
 - This project is hosted on a free server, please do not abuse it.

 ## TODO

+- [x] Support large file transmission
-- [ ] Optimize large file transfers
+- [ ] Optimize transmission speed
+- [ ] Support photo transmission
+- [ ] Support plain text transmission

 ## Acknowledgements